-We appreciate the support of the Federal Ministry of Health and Heartland Alliance in conducting this research.
+We appreciate the support of the Federal Ministry of Health, the United Stated Agency for International Development (USAID) and Heartland Alliance in conducting this research.
 We would also like to appreciate members of National Steering and Technical Committees involved in this exercise, particularly the field staff across the study states, for their dedication and hard work towards the successful completion of the survey.